Legal help, services and support for private residential landlords

 All deposit money paid to landlords in respect of Assured Shorthold Tenancies MUST be protected in a government-authorised tenancy deposit scheme.

 Landlords must also serve prescribed information on tenants as well as protect the money in a scheme – the service of the prescribed information is as important as actually protecting the money in a scheme and there are similar penalties for default.
+The prescribed information must be given to the tenant within 30 days of the landlord receiving the deposit.

 Deposits paid in respect of other occupation types, such as company or other common law tenancies or by residential licensees or lodgers, do not need to be registered in a scheme.